tomcrane/presentations/uv-ghent/uvghent.md

 * BL do a competitive design review of viewers
 * They like the Wellcome Player; see that it can be basis of their "Universal Viewer" project
-* BL were there at the start of IIIF
+* BL were there at the start of IIIF, skin in the game
 * The **Universal Viewer** is born, as a concept

 ## Late 2014-early 2015: British Library

-* Digirati produce Universal Viewer
+* Digirati make Universal Viewer with BL team
 * Lots of new features, IIIF support (DEMOS)
   * Super thumbs
   * 2-up